 Publisher(s) – Alientrap Games

 PEGI – 16

-Apotheon is an open world 2D side scrolling game set in the time of Ancient Greece, with a heavily emphasis on exploration, combat and item hoarding.
+Apotheon is an open-world 2D side-scrolling game set in the time of Ancient Greece, with a heavy emphasis on exploration, combat, and item hoarding.
 Although I do have one or two issues with this game, it was pretty enjoyable overall, and I would recommend it to any fan of the genre, as well as anyone with a PlayStation 4.